CodePushGo/website/src/content/blog/en/api-key-security-for-app-store-compliance.md

 ### CI/CD Security Integration

-Capgo works seamlessly with CI/CD platforms to enhance API key protection.
+CodePushGo works seamlessly with CI/CD platforms to enhance API key protection.
 Here's an example of its integration:

 ```yaml
 capgo_deployment: